rabbitmq/rabbitmq-website/site/tutorials/tutorial-six-python.md

 The server code is rather straightforward:

-  * (4) As usual we start by establishing the connection and declaring the queue.
+  * As usual we start by establishing the connection and declaring the queue `rpc_queue`.
-  * (11) We declare our fibonacci function.
+  * We declare our fibonacci function.
 It assumes only valid positive integer input.
     (Don't expect this one to work for big numbers, it's probably the slowest recursive implementation possible).
-  * (19) We declare a callback for `basic_consume`,
+  * We declare a callback `on_request` for `basic_consume`,
     the core of the RPC server.
 It's executed when the request is received.
 It does the work and sends the response back.
-  * (32) We might want to run more than one server process.
+  * We might want to run more than one server process.
 In order to spread the load equally over multiple servers we need to set the `prefetch_count` setting.